• Products

 The approval request is noted in the Workflow Step box along with the Team Member requesting approval and the date approval was requested.
 The names of the Default Approvers you specified in Approval setup are filled in automatically in the Approvers field.
 To modify or add to this list, click the Team button to the right of the Approvers field to bring up the Team Members dialog and select from the list.
 The Approval Due Date is filled in based on the default setting specified in Approval setup.
 You can modify the Approval Due Date if you desire.

-Once an Approval has been requested, a permitted Approver is required to either approve or reject before the Incident or Problem can advance through the FRACAS Workflow.
+Once an Approval has been requested, a permitted Approver is required to either approve or reject the Incident or Problem.
 When a permitted Approver is signed in, the Incident or Problem requiring approval appears with Approve and Reject buttons.

 Upon review, if the request needs to be rejected, click the Reject button.
-Enter in the reason for the rejection in the Reject dialog to let the team member know why you have rejected their request.
+Enter the reason for the rejection in the Reject dialog.

 If the request can be approved, click the Approve button.
-The Approved by note is added along with the Approver’s name and Approval date.
 The Workflow Step is automatically advanced to the next step in your FRACAS Workflow.

 Notifications